ChaoChingTan/RHCA/EX415/05_USBGuard.md

 ```

 Example:
-To add users, configure `IPCAllowedUsers`
+- To add users, configure `IPCAllowedUsers`.
+These users will be allowed to use IPC interface to make changes to USBGuard.
-To allow groups, configure `IPCAllowedGroups`
+- To allow groups, configure `IPCAllowedGroups`
 ```
        IPCAllowedUsers=username [username ...]
            A space delimited list of usernames that the daemon will accept IPC connections from.
 Default: